 Target demographics: low-income, rural and peri-urban communities in Central America, Haiti and on Native American Reservations in the U.S.

 Geographic areas served: Latin America and U.S. Native American Reservations

-Programs: Clean Cookstoves Program, Reforestation Program, Tribal Renewable Energy Program
+Programs: Clean Cookstoves Program, Reforestation Program, Solar Energy Program, Tribal Renewable Energy Program

 I had the opportunity to do a volunteer placement with Trees, Water & People while on an extended visit to Colorado from Australia.
 The staff are incredibly supportive and committed, and the work they are doing is truly amazing.
 While I was there they were working on a campaign to get 500 clean cookstoves installed in Guatemala, which has huge benefits for human health and the local economy as well as slowing deforestation and climate change.
 They also work with the Red Cloud Renewable Energy Center and Lakota Solar Enterprises on Pine Ridge and have recently helped a Lakota family to build a compressed earth house, complete with solar panels and a solar air heater.
 The solar air heating systems are manufactured at the Red Cloud Renewable Energy Center, which provides jobs local people, and also trains people from other First Nations to take the technology back to their own communities.

 Molly and everyone we have worked with at Trees, Water & People are personable, professional and passionate about making a difference.
 Their hard work has changed how communities across the globe look at energy, health and sustainability.
 As an organization, we are always eager to work with them and share stories, knowledge and insights.
 Keep up the great work!